U.S., China putting trade war on hold, Treasury's Mnuchin says

 The Chinese Embassy in Washington did not return a request for comment on Mnuchin's statement.

+In response to Mnuchin's comments, Democratic Senator Chuck Schumer of New York, a frequent Trump critic, said he thought it would be a mistake for Trump to settle for "a promise to buy goods" with so many larger issues on the table.

+"If President Xi is going ... to fail to take strong actions on intellectual property, cyber theft, and American companies having free access to sell goods in China ... we will have lost," Schumer said.

-Kudlow told CBS "Face the Nation" it was too soon to lock in the $200 billion figure.
+Kudlow told CBS "Face the Nation" it was too soon to lock in the $200 billion figure for China's promised purchases.
 "The details will be down the road.
 These things are not so precise," he said.

-Beijing agreed to take measures to substantially reduce the U.S. trade deficit with China and offered to make structural reforms, such as lowering tariffs and non-tariff barriers, that will allow the United States to export goods worth billions of dollars more, Kudlow said earlier on ABC's "This Week."
+In addition, he told ABC's "This Week" that the broader issues were still in play, and that China had "structural reforms" such as lowering tariffs and non-tariff barriers that will allow the United States to boost exports.

 Trump was in a "very positive mood about this," Kudlow said.

-However, he said there was no trade deal reached.
+However, he said there was no trade deal yet reached.

 "There's no agreement for a deal," Kudlow told ABC.
 "We never anticipated one.
 There's a communique between the two great countries, that's all.
 And in that communique, you can see where we're going next."